 A Concubine in the Sultan’s Household

-The young Ruthenian slave acquired two new names once she entered the royal household.
-One of these names was “Roxelana”, meaning “maid from Ruthenia”, and was given to her by some Venetian ambassadors.
-Her other name was the one by which history best remembers her.
-She was called “Hurrem”, which means “joyful”, or “the laughing one” in Persian.
+Once she entered the royal household, the young Ruthenian slave acquired two new names.
+One was Roxelana, meaning “maid from Ruthenia,” which some Venetian ambassadors gave her.
+Her other name is the one by which history best remembers her.
+She was called Hurrem, which means “joyful” or “the laughing one” in Persian.
 This name tells us a great deal about her nature and why Suleiman the Magnificent found her company so compelling.

 Many female slaves entering the palace were put to work in a domestic capacity.
 One story about Hurrem indicates that her first role was that of a laundress.
 In this rather romantic version of events, it was said that Suleiman walked past the part of the palace where Hurrem toiled, and he was charmed by her lovely voice as she sang an old folk song.

-In other stories, it was Suleiman’s mother, Hafsa Sultan, who selected Hurrem to spend a night pleasuring her son.
-There were hundreds of women in the Sultan’s harem, and the likelihood of these women ever meeting the Sultan in person was slim.
-In preparation for this meeting, Hurrem would have been bathed, shaved, anointed with fragrant oils, and dressed in fine clothing in order to please her master.
+In other stories, Suleiman’s mother, Hafsa Sultan, selected Hurrem to spend a night pleasuring her son.
+There were hundreds of women in the imperial harem, and the likelihood of these women ever meeting the Sultan in person was slim.
+In preparation for this meeting, Hurrem would have been bathed, shaved, anointed with fragrant oils, and dressed in fine clothing to please her master.

 The New Favorite